The PowerShell equivalent of tracert

 Tracert

-(pronounced trace route) is a very popular command-line utility for network and system administrators.
-Tracert traces the path of network packets as they travel across the internet to their destination.
+traces the path of network packets as they travel across the internet to their destination.
 Each intermediate router encountered by these packets on their way to the destination is called a hop.
 Each hop is recorded and reported back to the console, allowing you to see the entire path the packets traveled to get to their destination.

-I like to compare tracert to following the tracking information given to you by a courier after ordering a super sweet three wolf moon t-shirt online.
-The tracking record is updated each time that precious cargo reaches a new courier facility on its way to your doorstep.
-With this tracking information, you can follow the path your package took to get to your house from the point of origin.
-Tracert works similarly, just with network packets instead of t-shirts with three wolves howling at the moon, or 5lb bags of porcelain punishing gummy bears.
+to following the tracking information after ordering a super sweet Three Wolf Moon t-shirt online.
+The tracking record updates each time the precious cargo reaches a new courier facility.
+With this tracking information, you can follow the path your package takes to get to your house from the point of origin.
+Tracert

 followed by a hostname or destination IP address.